Coronavirus digest: Global COVID cases pass 300 million | DW | 07.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Amid a surge of cases caused by the omicron variant of the coronavirus, 34 countries have announced record numbers of weekly cases since the start of the pandemic.
+Amid a surge of cases caused by the omicron variant of the coronavirus, 34 countries are reporting record numbers of weekly cases since the start of the pandemic.
 Follow DW for the latest.

 The total number of COVID-19 cases registered globally passed 300 million on Friday.